 John J. Oros has served as a director since November 2001 and became our Executive Chairman on January 31, 2007.
 Mr. Oros served as a director of The Enstar Group, Inc. from 2000 through the Merger on January 31, 2007.
 Mr. Oros served as Executive Vice President of The Enstar Group, Inc. from March 2000 through June 2001, when Mr. Oros was named President and Chief Operating Officer.
 Following the Merger, Mr. Oros has continued to serve as President of The Enstar Group, Inc., which is now named Enstar USA, Inc. and is our wholly-owned subsidiary.
 Before joining The Enstar Group, Inc., Mr. Oros was an investment banker at Goldman, Sachs & Co. in the Financial Institutions Group.
 Mr. Oros joined Goldman, Sachs & Co. in 1980 and was made a General Partner in 1986.
-Mr. Oros resigned from Goldman, Sachs & Co.
+Mr. Oros resigned from Goldman, Sachs & Co. in March 2000 to join The Enstar Group, Inc. In February 2006, Mr. Oros became a Managing Director of J.C.
+Flowers & Co.
 LLC, which serves as investment advisor to